Pileus (hat): Rome

 The Roman pileus resembled the Greek pilos and was often made of felt.
 In Ancient Rome, a slave was freed in a ceremony in which a praetor touched the slave with a rod called a vindicta and pronounced him to be free.
 The slave's head was shaved and a pileus was placed upon it.
 Both the vindicta and the cap were considered symbols of Libertas, the goddess representing liberty.

-This was a form of extra-legal manumission (the manumissio minus justa) considered less legally sound than manumission in a court of law.
+The rod and hat were part of a legal ritual of manumission.
+A 3rd-party adsertor libertatis (liberty asserter, neither slaver or enslaved) would state: Hunc Ego hominem ex jure Quiritum liberum esse aio (I declare this man is free) while using the "vindicta" (one of multiple manumission types).
+The legal ritual was explicitly designed to be anti-slavery in the interest of self-empowerment of all members of society, even those legally unable to pursue it directly e.g. the enslaved, and to guarantee that liberty was permanent.

 One 19th-century dictionary of classical antiquity states that, "Among the Romans the cap of felt was the emblem of liberty.
 When a slave obtained his freedom he had his head shaved, and wore instead of his hair an undyed pileus."
 Hence the phrase servos ad pileum vocare is a summons to liberty, by which slaves were frequently called upon to take up arms with a promise of liberty (Liv.
 XXIV.32).
-The figure of Liberty on some of the coins of Antoninus Pius, struck A.D.
-145, holds this cap in the right hand.
+The figure of Liberty on some of the coins of Antoninus Pius, struck 145 AD, holds this cap in the right hand.

 In the period of the Tetrarchy, the Pannonian cap (pileus pannonicus) was adopted as the main military cap of the Roman army, until the 6th century AD; it was worn by lightly armed or off-duty soldiers, as well as workmen.
 It often appears in Roman artwork, in particular mosaics, from the late 3rd century AD.
 The earliest preserved specimen of the hat was found at the Roman quarry of Mons Claudianus, in the eastern desert of Egypt, and is dated to 100–120 AD; it has a dark-green color, and looks like a low fez or pillbox hat.